Chirag Jain: Early life and career

 Chirag was born in 1985 in New Delhi, India.
 He holds a bachelor's degree in Mass Communication from the University of Delhi and a master's degree from Vardhaman Mahaveer Open University, Kota.
 He has recited his poetry during Kavi sammelans at the Red Fort and in various cities across India.

 Jain introduced his debut poetry collection, Koi Yoon Hi Nahi Chubhta, published by Shilpayan Prakashan in 2008, He published his second poetry collection, Os, followed by Man To Gomukh Hai, Jaago Phir Ek Baar, Pahli Dastak, Doosari Dastak and Chhookar Nikli Hai Bechaini.

 Chirag Jain has recited his humorous poetry at SAB TV comedy poetry show, Wah!
 Wah!
 Kya Baat Hai! and Sahara One's Laugh India Laugh in 2012.
 He also performed at KV Sammelan on Aaj Tak in 2019.
 He has been featured in numerous poetry-based TV shows Aaj Tak's KV Sammelan, News 18's Netaji Lapete Mein and News Nation's Chunavi Chakallas.
 Jain is a founder member and joint secretary of Kavi Sammelan Samiti.

 Chirag worked as dialect coach in the Bollywood film Kahan Shuru Kahan Khatam released in the September 2024.

+Purushottam is an epic penned by Chirag Jain is one of the most popular poetry based on Ramayana.
+Chirag perform this epic as a monologue in live shows.
+First show of Purushottam has been performed in New Delhi.
+Now this show is attracting audience all over the world.